nickcernis/GNU-Terry-Pratchett/readme.txt

 The plugin adds the GNU Terry Pratchett header in two ways:

-1. As an HTTP header (sent only if you don't use a WordPress caching plugin).
+1. As an HTTP header (if you don't use a WordPress page caching plugin).
 2. As a meta tag in your HTML with the http-equiv attribute.

 = Checking the HTTP header is sent =